leforestier/elm-android-app/README.rst

 That will create an ``elm.json`` file in the current directory.

 The entry point of your Elm application is ``src/Main.elm``.
-There is the code for a very basic counter app in that file, so that you can test that the build succeeds.
+This file contains a basic counter app that you can try to build to test that everything is working on your system.

-Modify ``src/Main.elm`` and add other Elm source files to the ``src/`` directory to create a great app.
+To create a great app, modify ``src/Main.elm`` and add other Elm source files to the ``src/`` directory .

 To install additional elm packages, you can use ``elm install`` just like with any normal Elm project.